SmBijoy675/Nodemailer-App/README.md

 # Nodemailer-App
-Nodemailer app using nodemailer package.
+This is simple app using nodemailer package to send email to a designated mail